supreen/form2role-bot/README.md

 </ul>
 <h3>More info</h3>
 <ul>
 <li>The bot checks the sheet for new users and roles every minute.
-However you can change that in the code.</li>
+However you can change that in the code. i.e refresh rate in discord.json. it is in miliseconds</li>

 <li>The bot only supports upto 4 roles in column 2, 3, 4 ,5 </li>